wingtk/gvsbuild/README.md

 in the Windows Store.

 #### Git
-To setup a development environment in Windows install [Git](https://gitforwindows.org) by executing as an administrator:
+To set up a development environment in Windows install [Git](https://gitforwindows.org) by executing as an administrator:

 ```PowerShell